jake-te/microfrontend-poc/README.md

 A proof of concept for how to separate out frontend services by domain such that:
 - They're decoupled and can be developed independently (single owning team)
 - They can be deployed independently
-- Both frontend and backend code for a given domain's lives together (no monolithic, "god" server)
+- Both frontend and backend code for a given domain's lives together

 ## Testing the project
 1. Run `npm install` in the `webapps` and `endpoint-agent` directories